rigetti/pyquil/docs/source/qvm.rst

 The :py:class:`~pyquil.api.QAM` methods are intended to be used in the same way, whether a QVM or QPU is being targeted.
 Everywhere on this page,
 you can swap out the type of the QAM (QVM <=> QPU) and you will still get reasonable results back.
-As long as the topologies of the devices are the same, programs compiled and run on the QVM will be able to run on the QPU and vice versa.
+As long as the topologies of the quantum processors are the same, programs compiled and run on the QVM will be able to run on the QPU and vice versa.
 Since :py:class:`~pyquil.api.QuantumComputer` is built on the ``QAM`` abstract class, its methods will also work for both QAM implementations.